-A few weeks ago we presented to you the 3D printed sustainable tyre from Michelin, now it’s the turn of Goodyear to unveil its new ecological initiative: also a 3D printed tyre incorporating living moss, imitating the principle of photosynthesis.
-Here we review an innovation that combines 3D printing, ecology and artificial intelligence!
+A few weeks ago we presented to you the 3D printed sustainable tire from Michelin, now it’s the turn of Goodyear to unveil its new ecological initiative: also a 3D printed tire incorporating living moss, imitating the principle of photosynthesis.
+Here we review an innovation that combines 3D printing, ecology, and artificial intelligence!

-Oxygene could well be the tyre of the future.
+Oxygene could well be the tire of the future.
 And with good reason, as it combines different technologies, including additive manufacturing.
-The tread is 3D printed using a powder obtained by recycling… old tyres.
+The tread is 3D printed using a powder obtained by recycling… old tires.
 An interesting circular economy approach enabling Goodyear to produce a lighter product with improved shock absorbency.
-Just like the Michelin tyre, Oxygene is not air-filled, which should provide an extended life cycle and new maintenance procedures.
+Just like the Michelin tire, Oxygene is not air-filled, which should provide an extended life cycle and new maintenance procedures.
 Its open structure also offers better road-holding, improving passenger safety.

-The Goodyear tyre is fitted with active sensors enabling it to communicate with other tyres and also has a customisable light strip.
+The Goodyear tire is fitted with active sensors enabling it to communicate with other tires and also has a customizable light strip.
 Through its artificial intelligence, Oxygene can power two devices thanks to the energy supplied by the process of photosynthesis.

 If you also wish to create an innovative product using 3D printing, don’t hesitate to contact our marketing department, which will be delighted to support your project by helping you select the right material for your needs!